-- a) The examination opportunities and relevant rules are in accordance with General Academic Rule 3.5.2.2. - b) Second examination opportunities may be allowed for any number of modules in any professionally affiliated Honours or Postgraduate Diploma programme in the School of Accounting Sciences, per the discretion of the respective programme examination committees.
+- a) The examination opportunities and relevant rules are in accordance with General Academic Rule 3.5.2 and 3.5.3 - b) Second examination opportunities may be allowed for any number of modules in any professionally affiliated Honours or Postgraduate Diploma programme in the School of Accounting Sciences, per the discretion of the respective programme examination committees.

-EMS.1.2.6.1Admission to examinations
+EMS.1.2.6.1 Admission to examinations

-- a) Admission to the examination of any module is gained by obtaining a proof of participation (General Academic Rule 1.13.2). - b) A proof of participation, which grants admission to the examinations, will only be issued after a student has, to the satisfaction of the school director, complied with the requirements explained in the study guide of the relevant module.
+- a) Admission to the examination of any module is gained by obtaining a proof of participation (General Academic Rule 1.12.2.1). - b) A proof of participation, which grants admission to the examinations, will only be issued after a student has, to the satisfaction of the school director, complied with the requirements explained in the study guide of the relevant module. - c) A registered (contact or distance) student must actively participate in teaching, learning and assessment activities as prescribed by/in the study guide, MOD, e-learning environment or teaching and learning manual.